filecoin-project/specs/content/systems/filecoin_blockchain/message_pool/message_syncer.md

 NOTES:
 - _Fund Checking:_ It is important to note that the `mpool` logic is not checking whether there are enough funds in the account of the transaction message issuer.
 This is checked by the miner before including a transaction message in a block.
-- _Message Syncing:_ Transaction messages are sorted in the `mpool` of miners as they arrive according to cryptoeconomic rules followed by the miner and in order for the miner to compose the next block.
+- _Message Sorting:_ Transaction messages are sorted in the `mpool` of miners as they arrive according to cryptoeconomic rules followed by the miner and in order for the miner to compose the next block.

 {{<hint warning>}}